Pytjon/simple_shell/README.md

-#simple_shell

-##Description
+Description

 ALX Simple Shell Team Project.
 This is a collaboration project on a simple shell.
 We built a simple shell in C that imitates the Bash shell.
-This is a milestone project for the ALX SWE Program.
+This is one of the  milestone projects for the ALX SWE Program.